 This decision was brought to a Federal Court for appeal.
 The reasons for this appeal were, among other things, focused on the charges of “frivolity”:

 - The harshest accusation the INS can make against an asylum seeker is that he filed a frivolous application.
-The harshest penalty the INS can hand down on an immigrant is involuntary departure, banning for a lifetime, and no remedy.
+The harshest penalty the INS can hand down on an immigrant is involuntary departure (that is: deportation in hand cuffs), banning for a lifetime, and no remedy.
 In other words: under immigration law Rudolf was accused of the most severe crime he could possibly commit, and he was punished with the hardest penalty possible.
 The problems with this decision are the following:

 - A frivolous application is defined by case law as an application either not back-up with any evidence for persecution or by committing treacherous acts against the INS during the asylum proceedings, like lying to the INS judge, forging evidence, manipulating witnesses, and the like.